ricsanfre/pi-cluster/docs/_docs/monitoring.md

   The Prometheus custom resource definition (CRD), `ServiceMonitoring` will be used to automatically discover K3S metrics endpoint as a Prometheus target.

   A single ServiceMonitor resource to enable the collection of all k8s components metrics from unique port TCP 10250.

-This `ServiceMonitor` includes all relabeling/dropping rules defined by the ServiceMonitor resources that kube-prometheus-stack chart creates by default for each individual k8s component.
+  This `ServiceMonitor` includes all Prometheus' relabeling/dropping rules defined by the ServiceMonitor resources that kube-prometheus-stack chart would have created if monitoring of all k8s component were activated.

   ```yml
   apiVersion: monitoring.coreos.com/v1